IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 ### Configuring Navigation

-The [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control allows you to configure navigation between a worksheet's cells by configuring whether or not the control is in "end mode."
+The `XamSpreadsheet` control allows you to configure navigation between a worksheet's cells by configuring whether or not the control is in "end mode."
 End mode is the functionality where, on press of an arrow key, the active cell will be moved from the current cell to the end of the row or column where data exists in the adjacent cells, depending on the direction of the arrow key pressed.
 This functionality is good for navigating to the end of large blocks of data very quickly.

 For example, if you are in end mode, and you click in a large 100x100 block of data, and press the `Right` arrow key, this will navigate to the right end of the row that you are in to the furthest right column with data.
-After this operation, the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) will pop out of end mode.
+After this operation, the `XamSpreadsheet` will pop out of end mode.

 End mode goes into effect at runtime when the user presses the `End` key, but it can be configured programmatically by setting the `IsInEndMode` property of the spreadsheet control.

-The following code snippets demonstrate the above, in that the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) will begin in end mode:
+The following code snippets demonstrate the above, in that the `XamSpreadsheet` will begin in end mode:

 ```html
 <igx-spreadsheet isInEndMode=true></igx-spreadsheet>